lmouline/2021-TMH/README.md

 It has three options:

 - `-h` or `--help` to print the usage,
-- `-conf` or `--configuration-file` to define the path of the broker configuration file.
+- `-conf` or `--configuration-file` to define the broker configuration file's path.
 The default value is `broker.ini`,
 - `-nb` or `--nb-meter` to define the number of meters to mock.
 Default value is 1.
 If the value is negative or 0, we silently choose the default value.

 In the logs printed in the console, you will see the id of the meters created as follows (here for 3 meters):